 Until now, few minor mishaps may still happen.
 But compared to the past, they are less tragic and are less fatal.
 As technology improved, so does the equipment and regulations on cruise ships.
 To put your mind at ease about cruising, I will share with you facts and figures that make cruises one of the safest forms of travel and recreation.

 As the cruising industry has grown, lots of improvements were made in navigation and life-saving equipment, cruise ship safety management systems, and training standards of qualified crews.
 Cruise ships are always subjected to rigorous inspections.
 The U.S. Coast Guard carefully examines every ship that docks at their ports.
 These examinations majorly focus on life-saving equipment, the functionality of safety systems, and crew training.

 At present, cruise ships are well-equipped with navigational equipment to avoid maritime accidents.
 The collision between two ships is now less likely to happen.
 Thanks to the technology called Electronic Chart Display and Information System (ECDIS).

 Watertight doors are now present in most cruise ships.
-These special types of doors prevent water from entering from one compartment to another in case of flooding accidents.
-Therefore it limits the spread of water inside the ship and at the same time acts as a safety barrier.
+These special types of doors prevent water from entering one compartment to another in case of flooding accidents.
+Therefore, it limits the spread of water inside the ship and, at the same time, acts as a safety barrier.

 Cruises are so safe due to the amount of safety gear on board.
 An average cruise ship with 2,700 passengers and 800 crew carries: